-See "Setting a Server's Language" in Chapter 7 of Supervising the Network.
+See Setting a Server's Language in Supervising the Network .

 Setting the Language of the Message Files

 You must specify the language you want NLM messages to be displayed in.
 To set the language for the message file, use the LANGUAGE.NLM.